bcoles/kasld/README.md

 useful in KASLR bypass; however, it is far from complete.
 There are many additional noteworthy techniques not included for various reasons.

 ### System Logs

 Kernel and system logs (`dmesg` / `syslog`) offer a wealth of information, including kernel pointers.

-Historically, raw kernel pointers were frequently printed to the kernel debug log without using the [`%pK` printk format](https://www.kernel.org/doc/html/latest/core-api/printk-formats.html).
+Historically, raw kernel pointers were frequently printed to the system log without using the [`%pK` printk format](https://www.kernel.org/doc/html/latest/core-api/printk-formats.html).

 * https://github.com/torvalds/linux/search?p=1&q=%25pK&type=Commits

+Several KASLD components read from the kernel ring buffer.
+Refer to `./src/dmesg_*` files.

 Bugs which trigger a kernel oops can be used to leak kernel pointers by reading the system log (on systems with `kernel.panic_on_oops = 0`).